manolumjm/angular-web-app/README.md

 # Angular-web-app

 This project is a Angular web application where you can register and list employees of your company.
-Angular cli v12, PrimeNG UI library v12 and Bootstrap v5 are used in this project.
+Angular cli version 12, PrimeNG UI library version 12 and Bootstrap 5 are used in this project.

-## Prerequisite
+## Prerequisites

 First, you need to install [Node.js](https://nodejs.org/) version 12 or higher.

-Secondly, you need to install [Angular CLI](https://angular.io/guide/setup-local) version 12 or higher using the command `npm install -g @angular/cli`.
+Then you need to install [Angular CLI](https://angular.io/guide/setup-local) version 12 or higher using the command `npm install -g @angular/cli`.

 ## Installation